 Pomegranate Orange Salad

-Straight from Chelsea's Messy Apron, we have a light pomegranate orange salad, which makes a great side dish.
+This light pomegranate orange salad from Chelsea's Messy Apron makes a great side dish.
 All of its ingredients come together with an easy orange vinaigrette dressing.

 Sweet Vegan Cornbread